 2019 SELF NOMINATING GRADUATION AWARDS

 2019 Self Nominating Graduation Awards – In second semester, students will be able to nominate themselves for the following awards: Education Award, Frederick Ozanam Award, Health Science/Social Service Award, Notre Dame Christian English Award, Notre Dame Science Award, Notre Dame Physical Education Award, Notre Dame Spirit Award, and The Post Notre Dame Student Award.
 Please ensure that your resume is completed in myblueprint in order for you to be considered for these awards.
-The due date for these awards is TBD.
+The due date for these awards is May 1st, 2019.
 For more details and a list of the descriptions for each award see the link.
 2019 Self Nominating Graduation Award Consideration Form

 Terry Fox Humanitarian Award Program – The Terry Fox Humanitarian Award Program aims to honour the spirit of Terry Fox, one of Canada’s greatest heroes, by encouraging Canadian youth who strive to emulate Terry Fox’s courage and determination by providing their communities and those in need with humanitarian service.
 Applications are submitted online and must be completed before the deadline of February 1st of this year.
 Please visit the website terryfoxawards.ca for more specific details about this award.

 2019 Schulich Leader – Are you are Schulich leader?
 Are you graduating high school this year, entering a STEM program at one of the Schulich partner universities (not medical practitioner).
 Do you meet at least 2 of the following criteria: financial need, excellence in academics, excellent leadership skills?
 If so, submit your resume to Student Services by November 30th, 2018.
 Also, speak to one of your STEM teachers to get a teacher nomination.
 Notre Dame can select one nominee.
 Visit http://www.schulichleaders.com/application for details.